dansimau/config-tracker/README.md

 ### Configure

-Edit the configuration file to review the defaults and change the email address that notifications will be sent to:
+Create and edit the configuration file to review the defaults and change the email address that notifications will be sent to:

+	cp /usr/local/config-tracker/config-tracker.conf.dist /usr/local/config-tracker/config-tracker.conf
 	vim /usr/local/config-tracker/config-tracker.conf

 Optionally configure the files that are being tracked: